-For external growth, we successfully completed our 10th follow-on offering and acquired three new properties in February 2021, which has further grown our unit holder value.
-The offering represented our unchanged and quality-focused investment strategies and our significant growth potential, and was well received by both the domestic Japanese and global investors.
+In terms of our external growth, we have conducted our 10th follow-on offering and acquired three new properties (Prologis Park Chiba New Town, Prologis Park Chiba 2 and Prologis Park Tsukuba 2) in February 2021.
+The offering represented our unchanged and quality-focused investment strategies and our significant growth potential, which was well received by both Japanese domestic and global investors.
+The offering and acquisitions were highly accretive for our unit holders; our distribution per unit, on a stabilized basis, grew by 3.6 percent and our NAV per unit grew by 1.2 percent.